Sales and Use Tax

 A seller is subject to the sales tax imposed on gross receipts from retail sales.
 "Retail sales" means sales made for any purpose other than for resale.
 The tax may also apply to the furnishing of transient accommodations and the lease or rental of personal property.
 Code of Virginia § 58.1-603.

 The seller is responsible for collecting the tax from the customer on each taxable sale.
 The tax must be separately stated and added to the sales price or charge.
-The general sales tax rate for Virginia is 5 percent (4 percent state tax and 1 percent local tax).
-In Bulletin 5-78, sales of eligible food items are subject to a reduced sales tax rate of 2.5 percent ( 1.5 percent state tax and 1 percent local tax).
+The general sales tax rate for Virginia is 5.3 percent (4.3 percent state tax and 1 percent local tax).
+There is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these areas 6 percent (5 percent state tax and 1 percent local tax).

 In-state dealers – Generally, in-state dealers (individuals or businesses) are those making Virginia sales while having one or more physical locations in Virginia.
 Businesses subject to the Virginia Retail Sales Tax must submit a monthly return to the Department, Form ST-9, by the 20th of the month after the sales occurred.
 A return must be filed for each period, even if there are no sales to report.
 Based on your tax liability, the Department may change your filing frequency from monthly to quarterly.
 If your filing frequency is changed, you will be notified prior to the effective date.